Studio - Madi

 After studying in Belgium Madi moved to the south of France where her beautiful work continues to develop and evolve -

+Hey there!
 Where does the name 'Madi' come from?

 Madi is my middle name, it’s actually Madeleine, she’s used to be my great grand mother.
 I added the “Little” at my first exhibition because I was intimidated.
 I actually called myself “Madi” right now.